paritytech/research/docs/Polkadot/security/keys/index.md

 The locked funds in the stash account benefit from enhanced physical security, while still actively participating (via signatures) through their controller or proxy account keys.
 At any time, the stash account can replace its controller or proxy keys, for instance, if operational security mistakes may have compromised either.

 At present, account keys are supported by both Ed25519 and schnorrkel/Sr25519.
-These are Schnorr-like signatures implemented using the Ed25519 curve and offer every similar levels of security.
+These are Schnorr-like signatures implemented using the Ed25519 curve that offer very similar levels of security.
 For users who require HSM support or other external key management solution, Ed25519 keys are a suitable choice.
 Meanwhile, schnorrkel/Sr25519 provides more blockchain-friendly features like HDKD and multi-signature capabilities.

 In particular, schnorrkel/Sr25519 uses the [Ristretto](https://doc.dalek.rs/curve25519_dalek/ristretto/index.html) implementation described in section 7 of Mike Hamburg's [Decaf](https://eprint.iacr.org/2015/673.pdf) paper.
 Ristretto provides the 2-torsion free points of the Ed25519 curve as a prime-order group.
 By avoiding the cofactor, Ristretto makes the implementation of more complex cryptographic protocols significantly safer.